-Microforms are images which have been reduced in scale from that which is readable by the unaided eye and transferred to either transparent or opaque materials.
+Microforms are photographic reproductions, typically of print material, which have been reduced in scale from that which is readable by the unaided eye and transferred to either transparent or opaque materials.
 Most of the microforms in the University of Chicago Library collection are microfilm and microfiche, which are transparencies.

 All microforms require special equipment to view, print, or scan them.

 Microform scanners are available in Regenstein's 3rd Floor Reading Room, near the Microforms Collection.